gameworkers/zine-gdc-2019/copy-src/00-main-copy.md

 and that it was implemented in a top-down fashion to ensure its loyalty to the owners over the workers.
-This sort of cooptation can really succeed at appropriating and neutralizing pro-union sentiment, dramatically setting back any genuine organizing efforts —** don't let it happen to you!**
+This sort of cooptation can really succeed at appropriating and neutralizing pro-union sentiment, dramatically setting back any genuine organizing efforts — **don't let it happen to you!**

-A similar role is played in our broader industry by **some currently-existing industry organizations, who publicly claim to represent game developers but in practice are led and funded exclusively by business owners and management**, and have consistently sided with their interests over those of workers whenever they conflict.
-The IGDA is of course one of these organizations (see our review of the IGDA in the previous issue!) but there are other examples too.
-A similar role is played in Québec by "La Guilde", and in France by the "Syndicat National du Jeu Vidéo" (the SNJV, not to be confused with the STJV, the _actual_ French game workers' union).
+A similar role is played in our broader industry by some currently-existing industry organizations, who publicly claim to represent game developers but **in practice are led and funded exclusively by business owners and management** and have consistently sided with their interests over those of workers whenever they conflict.
+The IGDA is one of these organizations, of course (see our review of the IGDA in the previous issue!), but there are other examples too.
+A similar role is played in Québec by "La Guilde", and in France by the "Syndicat National du Jeu Vidéo" (SNJV, not to be confused with the STJV, which is the actual French game workers' union).

 ### Scab Labour